 Diagnosis - Skin cancer (melanoma)

-A diagnosis of melanoma will usually begin with an examination of your skin.
+A diagnosis of melanoma usually begins with an examination of your skin.

-As melanoma is a relatively rare condition, many GPs will only see a case every few years.
-It's important to monitor your moles and return to your GP if you notice any changes.
+It's important to check your moles and go to your GP if you notice any changes.

 Seeing a specialist

 A dermatologist (skin specialist) or plastic surgeon will examine the mole and the rest of your skin.
-They may remove the mole and send it for testing (biopsy) to check whether it's cancerous.
-A biopsy is usually carried out under local anaesthetic.
-This means the area around the mole will be numbed and you won't feel any pain.
+They may remove the mole and send it to a laboratory to be tested.
+They usually numb the area around the mole with local anaesthetic before they remove it.

 Further tests